Request an Appointment

 1. When should I go into the hospital/birthing centre?

-If possible try to spend as much of your labour at home.
+In general it is recommended (if possible) to try to spend as much of your labour at home.
 It is believed that your home can help maintain comfort and as well prevent the use of medical interventions earlier than needed.
 Typically, you will not be admitted into the hospital until you are 4cm dilated so you can use the 4-1-1 or 5-1-1 rule to estimate what is an appropriate time to go to the hospital or call your midwife.
 This is when the contractions come every 4 minutes, they last 1 minute in duration and this has been happening for an hour.
+However, if advised otherwise by your medical professional due to your personal situation or birth history you are to always follow that specific advice.

 2. How do I manage my pain?